Skip to Main Content

 Fostering Economic Prosperity with New Technologies

-New technologies will lead to a shift in employment and could erode the value mining activities bring to local communities and host countries.
+New technologies will lead to a shift in employment and could erode the value that mining activities bring to local communities and host countries.
 If harnessed and supported, it can also be a game changer.

 We work with policy-makers to establish tools to rebalance the sector’s benefits, ensuring governments and communities alike reap the rewards of new technologies in mining, including: